aimeos/aimeos-docs/src/frontend/html/theme-basics.md

 setupAddressForms()
 : Shows only selected address forms

-setupSalutationCompany()
-: Shows company and VAT ID fields if salutation is "company", otherwise hide the fields

 setupCountryState()
 : Shows states only from selected countries

-setupBirthdayPicker()
-: Shows date picker for birthday field

 setupServiceForms()
 : Shows only form fields of selected service option